 Dr Nirmali Fenn is a Sri Lankan-born Australian composer.
-She received her preliminary musical education in Australia at the Universities of New South Wales and Melbourne.
-With the support of the prestigious Clarendon Scholarship and an Overseas Research Students Award, she earned her doctorate at Oxford University, United Kingdom.
-Before working at Yale-NUS, she has been on the faculties of the University of Hong Kong, New York University and the University of New South Wales and currently works at Yale-NUS College, Singapore.
+She received her initial music education in Australia from the universities of New South Wales and Melbourne, graduating with high distinction.
+With the support of a prestigious Clarendon Fund Scholarship, she later read music at Oxford University, UK.
+She has worked on the faculties of the University of Hong Kong, New York University, University of New South Wales and currently works at Yale-NUS College, Singapore.

-Dr Fenn’s music often involves a lot of theatre and she has collaborated with some of Asia’s most respected choreographers, such as Pun Siu Fai and Daniel Leung, and leading dance companies, such as the City Contemporary Dance Company Hong Kong.
+Dr Fenn’s music often involves a lot of theatre and she has collaborated with some of Asia’s most respected choreographers, such as Pun Siu Fai and Daniel Leung.
 Her collaboration with the Guangdong Modern Dance Company opened the 9th Guangdong Dance Festival in Guangzhou, China.

 Dr Fenn has served as composer-in-residence at a number of major European festivals, most notably the Lakes District Summer Music Festival in the UK and the Saxophone Habanera Festival in Poitiers, France.
 Of the first performance of her song cycle Over Exposed at Abbaye Royaumont in Paris, Le Monde praised it as “standing out in the genre of ‘songs’ of today” and La Croix described it as “deeply moving”.
-Her compositions have been performed by the Arditti String Quartet, Ensemble Cairn, Ensemble Linea, the Kuss Quartet, Melbourne Symphony Orchestra, Tin Alley String Quartet, Sounds Underground, the Endymion Ensemble, the Hong Kong New Music Ensemble, Ensemble Concorde, the S.E.M Ensemble and the Eastman Broadband Ensemble, Mivos Quartet, Ensemble Phorminx and Ensemble United Berlin.
+Her compositions have been performed by the Arditti String Quartet, Ensemble Cairn, Ensemble Linea, the Kuss Quartet, Melbourne Symphony Orchestra, Tin Alley String Quartet, Sounds Underground, the Endymion Ensemble, the Hong Kong New Music Ensemble, Ensemble Concorde, the SEM Ensemble, Ostravska banda, the Eastman Broadband Ensemble, Mivos Quartet, Ensemble Phorminx and Ensemble United Berlin.